blockblockdata/medalla-data-challenge/a001/the_ethereum_2_beacon_block_data_schema_and_visual_documentation.md

 }
 ```

-While the Lighthouse http API enables the extraction of detailed data about validators, the `/beacon/block/` endnode does not give any information.
+While the Lighthouse http API enables the extraction of detailed data about validators, the `/beacon/block/` endnode does not provide any information regarding the validators, and hence we represent the validators as a table with only the validator's `id`.

 ``` javascript
 //***********************************************************